How fund performance affects your pension?

 Rate of return

 The sum you manage to raise is largely dependent on how much you have invested with the help of the state and how much the pension fund manager has grown the savings.
-In the case of a long-term investment, the investment’s rate of return or investment income, to the extent of which the sum grows, is of key importance.
+In the case of a long-term investment, the investment’s rate of return or investment income, to the extent of which the sum grows or decreases, is of key importance.

 Pension can be bequeathed